 These men combined their expert knowledge of mathematics, physics, chemistry and precision mechanics like no one before and laid the groundwork for numerous trailblazing inventions: Carl Zeiss, Ernst Abbe and Otto Schott –three entrepreneurs who helped the optical industry take flight.
 A portrait from BETTER VISION.

 Germany in the middle of the 19th century: after completing his training to become a mechanic, the 30 year-old Carl Zeiss (1816-1888) started his own business in Jena.
-With a starting capital of 100 thalers – a loan from his brother Eduard, who lived in the area – Carl began the official operation of his "Werkstätte für Feinmechanik und Optik" on 17 November 1846.
+With a starting capital of 100 thalers (a silver coin used throughout Europe for almost 400 years) – a loan from his brother Eduard, who lived in the area – Carl began the official operation of his "Werkstätte für Feinmechanik und Optik" on November 17, 1846.
 A historic date.
 Zeiss first worked without any employees, constructing, repairing and optimizing different instruments by himself.
 His magnifiers, made from mirror glass, sold particularly well, but even those products from other manufacturers, such as thermometers, telescopes and glass lenses, turned out to be extremely popular with his customers.

 Business was so good that Zeiss expanded his business a short time later, hired his first employees and moved into a larger workshop.
 It was primarily the production of simple microscopes which turned out to be exceedingly profitable for the company: they were not only better value than the competition's, but also better quality.
 Here we already see Zeiss's determination to be innovative: unlike the other producers' devices, users could operate the focus setting directly on the column rather than on the specimen stage – a far more convenient method of operation.